 Both marketing and PR’s basic focus is to promote the brand and gain popularity.
 But, the chief purposes differ: Marketing targets on selling selling selling……whereas PR targets on gaining trust and relationships with the public.

 Marketing strategies mainly shoot upon making customers to buy their products.
-It’s completely sales – oriented.
+It’s complete sales – oriented.
 Whereas while speaking about PR, it’s about building positive relationships with your target audience through exposure and broadcast media such as TV, radio, newspapers and so on.